xfides/smoothScrollTo-concept/README.md

   const clickedLinkElemHref = clickedLinkElem.getAttribute("href");

-  // there can be not defined `href` attribute or it can be empty if (!clickedLinkElemHref) {
+  // The href attribute may be left undefined or empty by the user if (!clickedLinkElemHref) {
     return null;
   }